Construction and Demolition waste

-Collection of C&D waste must be kept separate from traditional garbage collection (municipal solid waste, or MSW).
+In Minnesota, C&D waste must be kept separate from traditional garbage collection (municipal solid waste, or MSW).
 Often, C&D waste is landfilled in special demolition landfills, which operate under different rules than MSW landfills.
-The Minnesota Pollution Control Agency has suspended efforts to amend Minnesota's demolition landfill rules and instead is focusing on providing more consistency in implementing current rules.
 For more information: Minnesota rules for hazardous waste, solid waste, and tanks.

 Tremendous opportunities exist for reusing and recycling C&D waste.
 The Minnesota Sustainable Design Guide provides strategies for the diversion of 80% of demolition debris and 75% of construction waste (both by volume) from landfills through salvage, recycling, and/or recovery.